kuyakevin/Project-Landing-Page/README.md

 # Project-Landing-Page
-A practice webpage built only on using flex boxes
+A practice webpage built only on using flex boxes.

+Practice was adopted from the odinproject